Laurie Zentz & Michael Shine, Directors

 Laurie Zentz has been a music educator since 1984 when she graduated magna cum laude from Valdosta State College (GA) with a Bachelor of Music degree.
 At Valdosta State she received the “Most Outstanding Bandswoman” award and served as the first Drum Major of the Valdosta State “Blazin’ Brigade” marching band.
 She received her Masters Degree from Jacksonville University in 1993 summa cum laude, and achieved the status of NBCT (National Board Certified Teacher) in Early/Middle Childhood Music in 2005.

 Mrs. Zentz has taught all levels from pre-kindergarten through the university level.
 She was the music specialist at Cunningham Creek Elementary for 11 years.
 She previously taught band at CA Gray Middle School (Moultrie, GA), MacIntyre Park Middle School (Thomasville, GA), and Mandarin Christian School (Jacksonville, FL).
 She was the assistant band director for the Colquitt County “50th Regiment” High School Band, the Thomasville High School Band, and the Wolfson High School “Wolfpack” Band.
-She served as an officer in the Georgia Music Educators Association where she organized and later conducted the District II Middle School Honors Band.

 She is a frequent presenter at music education conferences and workshops throughout the country.
 She has presented over 50 times at major music education conferences in Pennsylvania, California, New York, Ohio, Alabama, Florida, Georgia, South Carolina, North Carolina, Mississippi, Virginia and West Virginia.